jeremytammik/tbc/a/1668_multi_target_addin.md

 You recently posted
 a [suggestion for handling this](http://thebuildingcoder.typepad.com/blog/2018/05/multi-target-add-ins-ai-markdown-and-job-offer.html#2), but after some tuning I couldn't manage to make it work as I wanted.

-So I dug into new `csproj` format (introduced with .NET Core) and managed to find a pretty simple solution to target all Revit versions with only one `csproj` and source code per project.
+So, I dug into new `csproj` format (introduced with .NET Core) and managed to find a pretty simple solution to target all Revit versions with only one `csproj` and source code per project.

 Here is the `csproj` code skeleton; it works with the latest VS Community 2017, at least: